 The College of Menominee Nation Admissions Office is pleased to announce that new online services are now available and ready for use.
 The new online services deliver a quick and convenient way to apply or request information about CMN.
 The goals of the new features are to expedite the application process, prevent unnecessary delays in processing applications, reduce wait-time to hear about applications status, and provide same-day acceptances.
 Get started here.

 Interested in Nursing?

+Learn more about Nursing Assistant courses or the Health Profession Opportunity Grant (HPOG).
 HPOG can help fund the cost of tuition, books, and other educational expenses for students interested in CMN’s Nursing Career Ladder.
 Whether you are a high school student or a new or continuing student at CMN, full or part time, you can apply.
-Learn more about how to apply and eligibility requirements here.
+Find a convenient, no cost, no obligation informational session here.

 Rochelle Tourtillott is a first-generation graduate who received her Associate Degree in Business Administration from the College of Menominee Nation in 2008.
 She served in the U.S. Marine Corp and was honorably discharged in 2004.
 Rochelle has taken advantage of the GI Bill, and since graduating from CMN is continuing her Bachelor’s Degree studies at the University of Wisconsin-Green Bay majoring in Business Administration with an emphasis in Public Administration.
 Read more

 Feather Chronicles Fall 2013, College of Menominee Nation's literary magazine of short stories, poems, photos, and other creative work.

 Author Robert Morgan discussed his book, "Gap Creek," on Tuesday, March 4.